-Past, present and future, no matter who or what I conquer, whatever the distance, however high I climb, by foul means or fair, unless I cross the track to embrace the all-
+Past, present and future, no matter who or what he conquered, whatever the distance, by foul means or fair, however high he climbed, unless he crossed the track to embrace the all-

 Survival of the fittest saw playground bullies, and sadistic teachers, having the last word.
-In the same breath, my classmates and I were officially taught that the preservation of favoured races in the struggle for life, was exemplified in British imperialism, taking civilisation, ethnicity and governance, across uncharted waters, to untamed continents and the wild beyond.
+In the same breath, he and his class mates were officially taught that the preservation of favoured races in the struggle for life, was exemplified in British imperialism, taking civilisation, ethnicity and governance, across uncharted waters, to untamed continents and the wild beyond.

-In certain pride, we learnt that our fellow compatriots, backed up by missionary elders, implicit in conquering the native inhabitants, with a sense of justice and moral authority, seized enough landmass, heaped our lawful and religious ways on enough of the world’s population, to make Britain the largest empire in the history of humankind.
+In certain pride, they learnt that their fellow compatriots, backed up by missionary elders, implicit in conquering the native inhabitants, with a sense of justice and moral authority, seized enough landmass, heaped thier lawful and religious ways on enough of the world’s population, to make Britain the largest empire in the history of humankind.

 By 1878 European empires and their former colonies, through military might and cunning diplomacy, claimed control of 67% of the world’s landmass; in 1914 that imperial stake, driven hard into the ground, secured 84% of the cake.
 By the 1890s Europeans had sliced up 90% of Africa; the lion share made by Belgium, Britain, France and Germany.